IanCheah/LeConnect/README.md

    npm install
    ```

-4. Launch LeConnect in terminal
+4. Start the project in terminal

    ```bash
    npx expo start
    ```

+5. Launch LeConnect by pressing `a` to open the Android Emulator(launch Android Studio and boot a device in the Virtual Device Manager first) or `i` to open the iOS Emulator

 ## Test through Expo Go App on Mobile Device (Recommended)